 After traveling to South Korea as an Ambassador to the 2013 Winter games, she recently joined the board of the Special Olympics 2015 Summer Games in Los Angeles.

 Cindy served on the Board of Directors for Operation Smile, a non-profit organization whose mission is to repair cleft lips, cleft palates and other facial deformities for children around the world.
 Cindy has assisted on volunteer missions to Morocco, India, and Vietnam.

-Cindy serves as co-chair of the Arizona Governor's task force on human trafficking.
+Cindy served as co-chair of the Arizona Governor's Task Force on human trafficking, and continues to serve as co-chair of the Arizona Human Trafficking Council.
 She is dedicated to efforts to reduce human trafficking in Arizona, throughout the United States and around the world as well as working to improve the lives of victims of human trafficking.

 In addition to her humanitarian work, Cindy is the chairman of her family’s business, Hensley & Company, which is one of the largest Anheuser-Busch distributors in the nation.